Why You Should Ask Questions in a Job Interview

 Good questions reveal a finalist’s thought processes.
 Hiring managers want people who are able to think independently.
 Policies and procedures can only take an organization so far.
 These are minimums.
 In order for an organization to thrive, it needs people who can take the organization’s mission, policies, and procedures and apply the underlying principles to any work situation.

-Inform Your Decision to Accept a Job Offer
+Informs Your Decision to Accept a Job Offer

-In a most basic sense, questions are designed to gather information.
+In the most basic sense, questions are designed to gather information.
 While it is nice to impress a hiring manager, the overall goal of a finalist’s questions is to inform the decision to accept a job offer if it is extended.
 Questions about salary, benefits and other such topics are best saved for after a job offer is secured, but questions about organizational culture, management expectations, and goodness of fit between the finalist and the position are fair game during the interview.

 For an external finalist, the interview is usually the only time to ask questions face-to-face.
 The finalist can see the hiring manager’s body language while answering the question which can help the finalist judge how truthful the hiring manager is in his or her answers.